Cameron Murphy: Career

 Murphy was an intern under the Australian Council of Trade Unions 'Organising Works' program in its inaugural year, 1994, where he trained in recruitment and organising of workers.
-He was placed as an Organiser with the Forestry Division of the Construction, Forestry, Mining and Energy Union and upon graduation he continued to work there from 1994-1997 becoming an Industrial Officer in 1996-1997.
+He was placed as an Organiser with the Forestry Division of the Construction, Forestry, Mining and Energy Union and upon graduation he continued to work there from 1994 to 1997 becoming an Industrial Officer in 1996–1997.

-President, NSW Council for Civil Liberties, 1999-2013.

-Statutory Board Member, Anti-Discrimination Board of NSW, 2003-2009.

-Member, Consumer, Trader and Tenancy Tribunal of New South Wales, 2003-2008.

-Trustee, Lionel Murphy Foundation, 2004–present.

-Operations Manager, International Underwriting Services Pty Ltd, 2008-2011.